rosettatype/handjet/production/NOTES.md

 # Handjet production notes

-The UPM is set to 960 to achieve good fit on Handjet printers.
+The UPM is set to 1200.